 10. Ricardo Mayorga: Whether or not “El Matador” had the skills to compete with the very best didn’t prevent him from displaying arrogance fit for a boxing king.
 Showing nothing but contempt for his opponents, Mayorga would offer the most vile insults between puffs on a cigarette, his smoking a demonstration of his complete lack of respect.
 His cockiness expressed itself in the ring via a wanton disregard for his own safety as he routinely dropped his hands and purposely let fighters such as Vernon Forrest and Felix Trinidad tag him at will.

-9. Wilfred Benitez: In his prime this Puerto Rican phenom, dubbed “The Bible of Boxing,” fully embodied Latin arrogance, his haughty demeanor and sneers of contempt working to either enrage his opponents or unsettle their nerves.
+9. Wilfred Benitez: In his prime this Puerto Rican phenom, dubbed “The Bible of Boxing,” fully embodied Latin arrogance, his haughty demeanor and sneers of contempt, not to mention some all-time great staredowns, working to either enrage his opponents or unsettle their nerves.
 Such was his cockiness, he rarely deigned to train seriously, regarding such strenuous activity as completely unnecessary.
 Amazingly, during his best years, he was usually correct.

 8. Roberto Duran: For years the very image of Latin machismo and cockiness, Duran liked to boast of how he could not only defeat his rivals but also put them in the morgue.
 His contemptuous sneer became as much a part of his ring arsenal as his blistering right hand and once he had mastered his opponents he enjoyed taunting them as he did Sugar Ray Leonard in their first fight, pointing at his chin and daring Ray to hit him.